 The people who inhabited this land at the time of European arrival, including the Munsee Lenape, Canarsee, Rockaway, Wappinger, Manahatin, Reckgawanc, Unkechaug, Matinecock, Haudenosaunee, and more, were brutally annihilated, assimilated, or displaced altogether to create European-led settlements and government.
 The violence of colonization is ongoing even while millions of Native people follow in the footsteps of their ancestors to repair and restore their communities.

 Native survival in the face of such violence and loss requires community, and for 52 years the American Indian Community House has been a lifeline for the estimated 111,000 Native people living in New York City.
 Acting as an intertribal hub for our metropolitan region, AICH provides health and wellness services, cultural events, community, and a voice for Indigenous Peoples.
 100% of all Manna-hatta Fund donations go directly to American Indian Community House.
+American Indian Community House uses the funds to support their operations and programs, and also makes grants to other Indigenous organizations working in NYC such as American Indian Law Alliance and Lunaapew, the Lenape diaspora project.

 If you live in the five boroughs, or anywhere else in North America, you live on Native land.
 You can help break the legacy of theft and violence.